ice-nine-as/hellox-client/README.md

 to run a production version of the app.
 Both of these servers will be running locally on port `3000`.
 To view them, navigate your browser to `localhost:3000`.

-In order to run a high-performance version of the website on the production server, use:
+In order to run a high-performance, HTTP2 version of the website on the production server, use:

 `npm run start-h2`

 Note that this requires a `letsencrypt` installation on the server, and voluming or symlinking of the keys into a virtual private/ directory within the project folder.
-Currently, this is accomplished through Docker's VOLUME command.
+Currently, this is accomplished through Docker's runtime voluming `-v` argument.

+## E-mail
+Amazon SES is used to send copies of users' generated and edited stories to them.
+The credentials for this are AWS credentials, *not* SMTP credentials, and the `node-ses` package is used to simplify querying the SES endpoints.
+Critical note: while the server for the web client is located in Frankfurt, SES is not available in that zone.
+It is instead located in the closest European zone in Ireland.
+These credentials must be included in `server/credentials/email-credentials.json`.
+In production, these are stored in `/etc/hellox-credentials/` and volumed into `/etc/hellox-client/server/credentials/` with the Docker runtime voluming argument, `-v`.

+Formspree is used for simple contact form e-mails.

+## Google Drive integration

+As designed by the client, a Google Sheet is used to contain all the submitted user-generated stories.
+The `googleapis` package is used to automate this process, and the necessary credentials are stored in `server/credentials/google-sheets-credentials.json`.
+Like the e-mail credentials, these are volumed into the Docker container at runtime from `/etc/hellox-credentials/`.

 ## Updating the server

-Using the X50 key (issued by AWS), ssh into the webpage server.
+Using the helloX key (issued by AWS), `ssh` into the web server.
 Pull any changes with `git pull`.

 If the Docker container is already running (you can check this with `docker ps`), use `gulp dockerRebuild`.
-If it is not running, use `gulp dockerStart && gulp dockerRun`.
+If it is not running, use `gulp dockerClean && gulp dockerStart && gulp dockerRun`.

 It will take several minutes for the container to spin up again, and for the build infrastructure to complete AOT compilation.

 ## Continuous Integration
 The Hello X client uses Travis CI for continuous integration of testing.
 (Note, however, that it does *not* use continuous delivery.
 This would be easy to add but has little value at present.)
 Changes should be committed on a non-master branch, then a pull request should be made to pull them into the `master` branch.
 You may need to wait 5-10 minutes and/or refresh before the result of the Travis test run appears on the pull request page.
 If the tests pass, pull the changes into
-`master`; if not, cancel the pull requests, add new commits fixing the errors, and repeat the aforementioned steps.
+`master`; if not, add new commits fixing the errors, and repeat the aforementioned steps.
 Do *not*, except in the most dire circumstances, pull into `master` if tests are failing.

 ## Branch structure